 The Berne Convention will allow your work to receive automatic copyright protection internationally.
 You can mark your work with the international '©' symbol, followed by the name of the copyright owner and the year in which the work was created.
 This is called 'attribution'.

 What happens when you assign or licence IP rights to someone abroad?

 Assigning or licensing IP abroad means you are transferring or allowing someone else to use your IP rights for their business or trade.
-However as IP rights are territorial, it means that the the person who is going to use the IP rights abroad will not be protected from infringing parties in that country.
-The same is for when UK nationals or residents receive an assignment or licence of IP from an international or overseas business; you will not be protected unless it is registered in the UK.
+However as IP rights are territorial, it means that the person who is going to use the IP rights abroad will not be protected from infringing parties in that country.
+The same rule applies when UK nationals or residents receive an assignment or licence of IP from an international or overseas business; you will not be protected unless it is registered in the UK.